lilin-bme/lilin-bme.github.io/index.md

   text=text
 %}

-{% include section.html %}
+{% capture text %}

-OPEN POSITION: We are looking for a postdoc (start any time) and a master student (Fall 2024).
-The Ph.D. positions (Fall 2024) are full.
-Please directly reach out to Dr. Li Lin.

-We are a multidisciplinary nanooptics laboratory at Shanghai Jiao Tong University.
-We use state-of-the-art nanofabrication and simulation technologies to design and fabricate ultrasensitive nanosensors for trace analyte sensing.
-We collaborate closely with other groups to study fundamental questions in biological metabolism and phenotype development using advanced optical techniques.

-We welcome individuals with backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.
-Candidates who are talented, passionate, and self-motivated are most welcome!
+We are a multidisciplinary group with members from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.

+{%
+  include button.html
+  link="team"
+  text="See our team"
+  icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
+%}

+{% endcapture %}

+{% include feature.html image="images/memebers/lilin1.jpg" title="Join us" flip=true style="bare" text=text %}

 ## Recent News

 Last updated Sept 3, 2023
 {%
   include button.html
-  link="contact"
+  link="linli92@sjtu.edu.cn"
-  text="We are hiring a Postdoc (join any time) and a master student (join 2024 fall).
-Contact NOW!" icon="fa-solid fa-arrow-right" flip=true style="bare"
+  text="OPEN POSITION: We are looking for a postdoc (start any time) and a master student (Fall 2024).
+Contact now!" icon="fa-solid fa-arrow-right" flip=true style="bare"
 %}

 - Aug 25, 2023: Prof. Li LIN received National Science Foundation of China (NSFC) funding.
 - Aug 3, 2023: Our academic paper entitled "Direct and quantitative assessments of near‑infrared light attenuation and spectroscopic detection depth in biological tissues using surface‑enhanced Raman scattering" was accepted by MED-X journal.
 - May 25, 2023: The Undergraduate Program by Haoqiang XIE was awarded as the "National Student Innovation and Entrepreneurship Training Program".
 Congrats.